juturmanogna/EditREADME/README.md

 + Incorporate mechanisms for agents to handle errors, exceptions, or failures in the workflow.
 + Deploy the agents in the appropriate environment like cloud or local machine.
 + Continuously monitor and optimize the performance of agents.
 + If the workflow grows in complexity, scale the system by adding more agents or enhancing existing ones.

+### USE CASE
++ SCOPE
++ SELECT
++ ADAPT AND ALIGN MODEL
++ APPLICATION INTEGRATION

+###